Your Guide to UM Residence Halls

 Duniway Residence Hall

 Duniway has four floors total, two for male students and two for female students.
 Since Duniway and Elrod are connected, they share many facilities, including Elrod’s student lounges and main lobby area.
-Duniway offers traditional double rooms for students, adding to the classic dorm room experience.
+Duniway offers traditional double rooms for students.

 Craig Residence Hall

 Craig Hall is also connected to Duniway and Elrod.
 Therefore, it provides the opportunity to meet many other students while living there.
-Craig is four stories tall, with the top 2 floors being for female residents and the bottom 2 for male residents.
+Craig is four stories tall, and is very popular due to its larger rooms.
 There are double rooms, triple rooms, and single rooms available.

 Craig has two laundry rooms, one on the north ground floor and the other on the south ground floor.
 A study lounge with a piano is near the main lobby, a TV lounge is in the basement, and two large study rooms are on floors 2 and 3.